 The crispy texture makes these string beans extremely addictive and delicious!
 We love alternative recipes for the traditional french fry.
-After you polish off these ones, try our recipes for sweet potato or batter-dipped avocado versions.
+After you polish off these ones, try our recipes for sweet potato, batter-dipped avocado, and oven-baked versions.

 Take a look at some of our other exciting appetizers to serve your guests.
 We have quite a few delicious ideas for you to try!

 Want to keep your focus on these jolly green veggies?
 Try our recipes for:

 - Sriracha Tofu, Green Bean, and Carrot Stir-Fry